 The commission is now encouraging studies on how to improve the situation.
-“Irrigation is very important especially a country like Ethiopia” said Micheal, adding that irrigation sector has major challenges that need studies to profoundly address them.
+“Irrigation is very important especially in a country like Ethiopia,” said Micheal, adding that the irrigation sector has major challenges that need studies to profoundly address them.

-National irrigation shows Ethiopia plans to develop 124,000 hectare of land through modern irrigation and employee 30,000 fresh graduates.
+National irrigation shows Ethiopia plans to develop 124,000 hectares of land through modern irrigation and employ 30,000 fresh graduates.

-The country hope the sector could give remedy the increasing unemployment rate which is currently at 19.5%.
+The country hopes the sector could give remedy the increasing unemployment rate which is currently at 19.5%.

-Irrigation is one of the grates sector can afford huge amount of number employees in Ethiopia, said panelists from different private and government organizations who were gathered at the Water Week.
+Irrigation is one of the sectors that can afford a huge amount of number employees in Ethiopia, said panelists from different private and government organizations who were gathered at the Water Week.

-Ethiopia has 2.7 million hectare of land potential for irrigation but, failed to satisfy its food needs.
-The country still spends hundreds of million dollar waste for wheat annually.
+Ethiopia has 2.7 million hectares of land potential for irrigation but, failed to satisfy its food needs.
+The country still spends hundreds of million-dollar waste for wheat annually.